 HoneyBook is the leading clientflow management platform and with it, you can build, manage, and optimize your clientflow all in one place.
 Regardless of your process, there’s a HoneyBook feature to support each step:

 - Initial contact – Embed a contact form on your website or link it in your social media profiles to capture leads in all the places where they find you.
 You can also link to your meeting scheduler to seamlessly set up intro calls.

 - Service selection – Create pricing guides or sales brochures that help potential clients understand exactly what you offer, tailored to their needs.
 You can also build questionnaires to capture more information so you can guide their service selection efficiently.

-- Contract signing – Send contracts populated with your clients’ service selection and use templates with the clauses and terms appropriate for your business.
+- Contract signing – Send an online contract populated with your clients’ service selection and use templates with the clauses and terms appropriate for your business.

 - Invoice and payment – Send an invoice that allows your clients to pay online seamlessly while also letting you set up recurring payments and reminders to automate the process.

 - Communication and work process – Sync your email with HoneyBook to view client communication in one place and trigger reminders for each deliverable or project milestone.

 - Deliverable or service – Use the calendar tool to track deliverables and milestones, and automate internal reminders for each step, whether your service is an event, a digital product like a logo or website, or a long-term project that may include consulting and one-on-one support.

 - Making a recommendation or referral – Create automated emails that are triggered at the end of a project to remind clients to review your service or offer incentives for referrals.